dpant/machine_leanring_in_gcp/Course2_Production_machine_learning/README.md

 # Week 3
 Hybrid cloud: mixure of on primise, GCP, AWS , edge

 Use Kubeflow to make your environment portable.
 Kubeflow sits on top of kubernetes and provide a GCP Vertex AI like UI and services.
+More on Kubeflow at https://www.youtube.com/hashtag/kubeflow101

 Also for edge you will you tensorflow lite (library at mobile IOS/android etc) to do inference in edge.
 You can also do training of user specific data at edge (federed learning).
 Do quantization for edge/mobile model.